Surjyasish/Fourier-Neural-Operator-Rheology-PDMS/README.md

 - **Learns from sparse sweeps.** Trains on a handful of frequency sweeps at discrete crosslinker ratios and interpolates continuously in both ratio and ω.
-- **Respects the physics.** A soft loss enforces the terminal-region scalings G' ~ ω² and G'' ~ ω, plus Kramers-Kronig-motivated monotonicity of G'(ω).
+- **Incorporates the physics.** A soft loss enforces the terminal-region scalings G' ~ ω² and G'' ~ ω, plus Kramers-Kronig-motivated monotonicity of G'(ω).
 - **Focuses spectral capacity.** Gated spectral convolutions apply a